FreifunkVogtland/server-scripts/README.md

 * adjust GRE_PEERS to include all peers including itself with $WANIP
 * update server scripts on other servers to add new entry

-### Logging

-Change MAIL_TO in `lib/log.sh` to send reports to the server admin.
-Requires working sendmail